tomasbarroso2000/2022-daw-leic51d-g06/docs/backend-report.md

 Identified defects:

 - The authenticated endpoints require 2 different connections to the database (one for the authentication and one for the actual operation);
-- The services module uses error codes based on the http protocol which should only be known by the http module;
+- The services module uses error codes based on the HTTP protocol which should only be known by the http module;
 - Because the Kotlin language's type system has no knowledge of the exceptions that might be thrown in a function, it might be better to stop using exceptions in the services module to represent an error and replace them with different return types for each error in every function;

 ##